JLLeitschuh/security-research/bulk-pr-generation/temporary-directory-hijacking/pr_message.md

 ## Temporary Directory Information Disclosure

-This vulnerability exists because, although the return values of `file.mkdir()` or `file.mkdirs()` are correctly checked, the permissions of the directory that is created follows the default system `uname` settings.
+This vulnerability exists because, although the return values of `file.mkdir()` or `file.mkdirs()` are correctly checked, the permissions of the directory that is created follows the default system umask configuration.
 Thus, the directory is created with everyone-readable permissions.
 As such, any files/directories written into this directory are viewable by all other local users on the system.

 ```java
 File tmpDir = File.createTempFile("temp", ".dir");